UK Statutory Sick Pay (SSP) 2026: Eligibility, Amount & Rules

 2. When SSP payments start and stop

-From 6 April 2026, waiting days are removed.
+Since 6 April 2026, waiting days have been removed.
 SSP becomes payable from the first qualifying day of sickness.
 This means payment obligations arise immediately, including for short absences that would previously have attracted no SSP liability.

 SSP can be paid for a maximum of 28 weeks in any one period of sickness or series of linked periods.
 That limit does not change from April 2026.
 Employers must monitor entitlement carefully and ensure payments stop at the correct point.